Kool Aid Wars

 Make sure you have some extra help on hand.

-Great event to ask your youth boys to help with!
+This is a great event to ask your youth boys to help with!

 Supply List